QASymphony/pulse-community/qtest/azure-devops/README.md

 ### Constant "DefectDescriptionFieldID"

 The id of the "Description" field of the Defect in your qTest project where the work item details of Bugs will be synchronized to.

+## Limitations

+### Azure DevOps rate limits

+The synchronization code calls the Azure DevOps API on behalf of the user owning the ["AZDO_TOKEN"](#constant-azdo_token).
+The synchronization is event based, hence the frequency of the API calls depends on the usage pattern of the qTest users (e.g. how often a new defect is created in qTest).
+The synchronization cannot handle blocked or delayed requests due to [rate limits in Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/rate-limits)